 A mixture of the training required to become an architect and the professions diversity, helps to develop interests that are linked but also fall outside of the profession, such as multimedia designer, clothing design, painting, furniture design, to just name a few.

 These opportunities may just start out as a hobby that could later grow into a small secondary income.
-Our How To Increase Your Salary post highlights some of the most popular.

 Conclusion …is architecture right for me?